Acoustic-to-Articulatory Inversion of Clean Speech Using an MRI-Trained Model: Dataset

 \subsection{Pre processing}

-We compared the HuBERT Base and HuBERT Large models, and the best results were obtained with the Base model.
-Therefore, in this study, we use only the HuBERT-Base representations as input embeddings.
+We compared the HuBERT Base and Large models, the best results were obtained with the Base model.
+Therefore, in this study, we use only HuBERT-Base representations as input embeddings.
 HuBERT processes 16 kHz audio and outputs 768-dimensional embeddings at a frame rate of 50 Hz.

 To segment the articulatory contours, we employed an automatic contour-tracking approach \cite{ribeiro:hal-04376938} and divided the vocal tract into eight articulators: the arytenoid cartilage, epiglottis, lower lip, pharyngeal wall, soft palate midline (velum), tongue, upper lip, and vocal folds (glottis) (see Figure~\ref{fig:original_contours}).
 Each articulator contour consists of 50 points.